 Then why we have evil desires at the same time is, as I explained, that is another name of buddha-nature.
-Then why we practice zazen-where-from where that evil desire [laughs], you know, come up ["out"?]-there is actually no place for evil desires.
-But actually, you know, we have so-called-it buddha-nature-evil desires which should be annihilated.
+Then why we practice zazen from where that evil desire [laughs], comes up-there is actually no place for evil desires.
+But actually, we have so-called-it buddhanature-evil desires which should be annihilated.
 Why is that?
-And where should I, you know, should we-after you eliminate, you know, buddha-nature-evil desires from us, you know, like this-here is evil desire [probably gesturing].
+After you eliminate buddha-nature-evil desires from us, like this-here is evil desire [probably gesturing].
 Where do you throw this away [laughs, laughter]?

-You know, when we start to think in this way, we are already [laughs] started to understand things in heretic way [laughs].
-That is just name, you know.
-Just name of one thing.
+When we start to think in this way, we are already [laughs] starting to understand things in heretic way [laughs].
+That is just a name.
+Just the name of one thing.
 There is no such thing to pull out, like this, and to throw away.

-You may feel as if you are fooled by me, you know, but it is not so [laughs, laughter].
+You may feel as if you are fooled by me, but it is not so [laughs, laughter].
 It is not a laughing matter.
-You know, we are seriously confronting with our selfish desires, and we are always observing things in wrong way.
+You know, we are seriously confronting our selfish desires, and we are always observing things in the wrong way.
 When we come to this point, it is necessary for us to understand our practice-our practice of shikantaza.

 I said, where should I throw evil desire?
-There is very famous kōan, you know.
-A man who climb up to the top of a pole.2 If he stays here [tapping on stick, probably held to represent the pole], he is not enlightened one.
-When he jump off from the top of the pole, he may be a enlightened one.
-This is kōan.
+There is very famous koan.
+A man climbs up to the top of a pole.
+If he stays here [tapping on stick, probably held to represent the pole], he is not enlightened one.
+When he jumps off from the top of the pole, he may be an enlightened one.
+This is a koan.

 How we understand this kōan is how we understand our practice.
-Why, you know, we have something which should be take out from us is because we, you know, stay here, you know [probably tapping the top of his stick].
-Because you stay at top of a pole, you have problem, you know.
-But actually there is no pole for a-no top for a pole-for actual pole is continued, you know, endlessly forever.
+Why we have something which should be taken out from us is because we stay here [probably tapping the top of his stick].
+Because you stay at the top of a pole, you have a problem.
+But actually there is no top of a pole-for the actual pole is continued, endlessly forever.
 So you cannot stop here, actually.

-But you think when you have some experience of enlightenment or something, you think we can rest here, you know, observing various sight at the top of a pole, forgetting all about to climb up-to continue climbing up a pole.
-We say, you know, this is-because this is kōan, if -we say "usually," but "usually"-people think, you know, on the top -on the top for the pole.
+But you think when you have some experience of enlightenment or something, you think we can rest here, observing various sights at the top of a pole, forgetting all about to continue climbing up a pole.
+We say-because this is kōan, we say "usually," but "usually" people think on the top of the pole.
 Usually we think in that way.
-But there is-actually there is no top for anything.
+But actually there is no top for anything.
 Things are continuously growing or changing to something else.
-Nothing exist in its own form ["home"?] or color ["corner"?].
+Nothing exists in its own form or color.
 So actually there is no top.
 But when we think, "Here is a top," that is already misunderstanding.

-So accordingly, you have problem whether we should jump off from here [laughs], you know.
-Actually you cannot jump off [laughs] where we-it is not possible.
-And even though you try to, you know, stop on the top of the pole, you cannot stay here because it is growing continuously [laughs].
-So you will be continuously, you know, higher and higher.
+So accordingly, you have problem whether we should jump off from here [laughs].
+Actually you cannot jump off [laughs]-it is not possible.
+And even though you try to stop on the top of the pole, you cannot stay here because it is growing continuously [laughs].
+So you will be continuously higher and higher.
 You cannot stop here.
 But you think it is possible.

-That is the problem, you know.
+That is the problem.
 That is why you should practice and you should forget all about the top of the pole.
-If so, you know, where should I forget or throw our misunderstanding is right here [taps three times on table with stick], you know.
+If so, where should I forget or throw our misunderstanding is right here [taps three times on table with stick].
 Not this way or that way or past or future.
 Right here.
-You should, you know, forget all about the misunderstanding when the place where you are right now.
+You should forget all about the misunderstanding in the place where you are right now.
 Do you understand?
-You should, you know, forget this moment, and you should grow to the next-you should extend yourself to the next one.
+You should forget this moment, and you should grow to the next-you should extend yourself to the next one.
 That is the only way.
 I think you must have understood our practice.